metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 ***

 All Metapsy databases are provided as "rectangular", **wide-format** datasets.
-This means that each row in a dataset corresponds with the results of one trial arm comparison (e.g. cognitive-behavioral therapy versus waitlist).
+This means that each row in a dataset corresponds with the results of one trial arm comparison (e.g. cognitive-behavioral therapy versus waitlist) in one study.

 Metapsy databases only contain evidence from randomized-controlled trials (RCTs).
 If an RCT only contained two groups and only one relevant outcome, this means that the trial will only contribute one row to the dataset.